Vernon campus welcomes you!

 In the year to come, I hope you have an interesting and rewarding time, and I wish you all much success.

-The Vernon team is excited to welcome you for a meet-and-greet event on Sept.
-8. Meet student services staff, pick up an awesome swag bag full of goodies, coupons, OC swag, helpful information and a chance to win some amazing prizes!
+The Vernon team is excited to welcome you for a meet-and-greet event in January.
+Stay tuned for details on picking up your swag bag full of goodies, coupons and helpful information.

 Meet the Vernon team